camaraproject/Governance/ProjectStructureAndRoles.md

 **How do I remove a Project participant?**

-Project participants may resign by notifying the team mailing list and removing their names from [PARTICIPANTS.MD](./PARTICIPANTS.MD).
+Project participants may resign by notifying the Project mailing list and removing their names from [PARTICIPANTS.MD](./PARTICIPANTS.MD).